elfeck/SGpp-wiki/Combigrid-quick-start-(C⁺⁺).md

 }
 ```

-@section combigrid_example_6 Example 6: Using a function operating on grids
+### Example 6: Using a function operating on grids

 This example shows how to apply different operators in different dimensions.